redhat-et/foundation-models-for-documentation/manifests/README.md

 - a `BuildConfig` to build an image from the repo, using s2i Python
 - a `Deployment` to deploy the built image
 - a `Service` and a `Route` to expose it
+- a `Job` to pre-populate storage with one model to begin with

 ### Requirements